KhartesViewer/khartes/README.md

 volume of interest that you want to load from the TIFF files.

-Place your mouse on one of the corners of this box; the cursor should turn into a two-way arrow.
+Place your mouse on one of the corners of this box; the cursor should turn into a diagonal two-way arrow.
 Press and drag the mouse to adjust the position of the corner.
 Notice that as you change the position of the corner, the corresponding values change in the TIFF loader dialog.
 Likewise, if you change the numbers in the TIFF loader dialog, the box will move correspondingly.